-Lectures will be held in person and podcasted.
-Discussion sections and review sessions will be recorded.
+Lectures will be held on Zoom during the first two weeks of the quarter.
+I am planning to hold lectures in person as soon as the University allows.
+Lectures, discussion sections and review sessions will be recorded.

 Grading:

 My prediction of how I will assess you in this course is: